Remembering Aaron Swartz

 And so it seemed wrong not to include, in that lesson, some words for the young visionary who was no older than some of my students when he invented the protocol we'd be using that week.
 It seemed wrong not to take the occasion to remind my students that the things they were learning could be used to literally change the world.
 And it seemed wrong not to tell the story about how federal prosecutors enforcing unjust laws hounded that young man until he took his own life.

 And so I took a few minutes to talk about the activist, hacker, and visionary who invented Rich Site Summary as a way of allowing websites to share their content with the world.
 I talked a bit about how Aaron's projects -- RSS, Markdown, Creative Commons, Reddit, the anti-SOPA movement -- each drove forward in their own way his vision of an Internet, and a world, built for the creation and exchange of ideas.
 I talked about how the tools they were learning to use could be used to change the world, given passion and a willingness to bounce back from failure.
-And I talked about how Aaron's pursuit of a better world led him to cross a line that neither JSTOR nor MIT saw fit to punish him for, but which nevertheless earned him the ire of a federal prosecutor, the choice between accepting a charge that would darken his activism for the rest of his life or a trial that dragged on interminably, and ultimately, drove him to take his own life.
+And I talked about how Aaron's pursuit of a better world led him to cross a line that neither JSTOR nor MIT saw fit to punish him for, but which nevertheless earned him the ire of a federal prosecutor, the choice between accepting a charge that would darken his activism for the rest of his days or a trial that dragged on interminably, and ultimately, drove him to take his own life.

 I took ten minutes to tell my students the story of the young man who invented RSS, and then returned to walking them through that week's problem set.